pieterjanvc/mgs2amr/readme.txt

 - pigz
   * If installed, zipping files will be faster on multi-core machines compared to gzip

-IMPORTANT: Update the paths to all dependencies in the 'settingss.txt' file if they are not in the default PATH
+IMPORTANT: Update the paths to all dependencies in the 'settings.txt' file if they are not in the default PATH

 -- END SETUP.SH ---